grumat/bmt-test/examples/01-clock-tree/README.md

 ![nucleo_l432kc-fs8.png](images/nucleo_l432kc-fs8.png)

-### Optional Excercises
+### Optional Exercises

-As an excercise, the following is suggested:
+As an exercise, the following is suggested:
 - Try other MSI base frequencies and verify that the PLL output frequency keeps unchanged, since the `Clocks::AutoRange1` calculator compute new values at compile time.